 The Christian Academy offers a Three-Dimensional Program of education for our students.
 It consists of a Spiritual Development Program, an Academic Development Program, and a Student Activity Program.
 Each one of these three dimensions receives equal attention in application, as explained in the following articles.
 Students receive instruction through varied experiences and utilize planned and proven methods to elevate them to a greater level of education - spiritually, formally, and practically.

 The administration, faculty, and staff of The Christian Academy of Greater St. Louis are serious about "that which ultimately benefits the student.
 Our goal is to prepare each student to live a life of value and meaning to God, society, and self."
 To accomplish this goal, they are committed as educators and spiritual mentors to the students and as partners with the home.

 The Spiritual Dimension

 The Christian Academy is a special place for those parents who take biblical instruction seriously in the raising of their children.
-It is a special place for students who are interested in spiritual training.
+It is a unique place for students who are interested in spiritual training.
 The Christian Academy is also a place for those families and students who have not pursued the Christian walk, but who respect it and see the importance of it in their lives.

 One objective of the Christian Academy is to glorify Jesus Christ through the teaching of His gospel.
-The administrator, staff and every faculty member is a committed Christian.
+The administrator, staff and every faculty member are a committed Christian.
 Fostering a healthy relationship with God is a very important part of daily life at CA. Our classes/courses are taught from a Godly world view.
 God is welcome in every aspect of our academic learning.
 We believe a life should not be compartmentalized separate and apart from God's plan.